enricogherardi/Profiling-of-Distributed-Training/README.md

 ## Conclusion

-For a deep comprehension of the work and other analyzes I recommend you to read the Chapter 6 of my Thesis.
+For a more in-depth analysis I recommend you to read the Chapter 6 of my Thesis.